arg0NNY/BetterAnimations/docs/create/accordions.md

 _BetterAnimations_ provides internal Accordions users can enable for any of the Animations, which will be executed **before and after the animation itself**.
 See [Lifecycle Diagram](./lifecycle#lifecycle-diagram).

-However, you may implement Accordion into your Animation for it to be executed **simultaneously** with the rest of your Animation.
+However, you can implement Accordions into your Animation for it to be executed **simultaneously** with the rest of your Animation.

 <Lottie :animation-data="internalImplemented" />